 Early History of the Whaddint family

-This web page shows only a small excerpt of our Whaddint research.Another 91 words (6 lines of text) covering the years 1691, 1415, 1400, 1400, 1410, 1412, 1693, 1631 and 1713 are included under the topic Early Whaddint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Whaddint research.Another 91 words (6 lines of text) covering the years 1691, 1415, 1400, 1400, 1410, 1412, 1580, 1554, 1555, 1558, 1693, 1631 and 1713 are included under the topic Early Whaddint History in all our PDF Extended History products and printed products wherever possible.

 Whaddint Spelling Variations

 of the name Whaddint that were encountered when researching that surname.
 The many spelling variations included: Barrett, Barret, Barett, Baret, Barratt, Barrat, Barat, Baratt, McWhadden and many more.

 Early Notables of the Whaddint family (pre 1700)

 , Bishop of Ferns (appointed 1400), concentrated bishop at Rome (1400), Lord Chancellor of Ireland

 Migration of the Whaddint family to the New World and Oceana

 and North America.
 The early settlers left after much planning and deliberation.
 They were generally well off but they desired a tract of land that they could farm solely for themselves.
 The great mass of immigrants to arrive on North American shores in the 1840s differed greatly from their predecessors because many of them were utterly destitute, selling all they had to gain a passage on a ship or having their way paid by a philanthropic society.
 These Irish people were trying to escape the aftermath of the Great Potato Famine: poverty, starvation, disease, and, for many, ultimately death.
 Those that arrived on North American shores were not warmly welcomed by the established population, but they were vital to the rapid development of the industry, agriculture, and infrastructure of the infant nations of the United States and what would become Canada.
 Early passenger and immigration lists reveal many Irish settlers bearing the name Whaddint: Henry Barrett who settled in Virginia in 1652; Francis Barrett in Virginia in 1653; Patrick Barrett settled in Philadelphia, Pennsylvania, in 1789.
 In Newfoundland, John, of Poole, Dorset

 Whaddint Family Crest Products